Skip to main content

 (4) Specify criteria that will be used to determine achievement of objectives;

-(6) Clearly identify the schedule of services planned and the individuals responsible for delivering the services, including frequent review of data on target behaviors and adjustments in the treatment plan and/or protocols by the BCBA or licensed psychologist as needed;
+(9) Clearly identify the schedule of services planned and the individuals responsible for delivering the services, including frequent review of data on target behaviors and adjustments in the treatment plan and/or protocols by the BCBA or licensed psychologist as needed.

-(7) Include training and supervision to enable board certified assistant behavior analysts (BCaBAs) and registered behavior technicians (RBTs) to implement assessment and treatment protocols;
+(10) Include training and supervision to enable board certified assistant behavior analysts (BCaBAs) and registered behavior technicians (RBTs) to implement assessment and treatment protocols, not to include the functional behavior assessment.

-(8) Include training and support to enable parents and other caregivers to participate in treatment planning and successfully reinforce the established treatment plan in the home and community settings;
+(11) Include date of training, techniques utilized, and supports used to enable parents and other caregivers to participate in treatment planning and successfully reinforce the established treatment plan in the home, clinic, community, and other settings.

-(b) Assessments.
+(b) Assessments and treatment plans.
 Initial assessments allow ABA providers to develop a treatment plan that is unique to the member and include all treatment recommendations and goals.

-(1) The functional behavior assessment (FBA) serves as a critical component of the treatment plan and is conducted by a board-certified behavior analyst (BCBA) to identify the specific behavioral needs of the member.
-The FBA consists of:
+(1) The clinical assessment serves as a critical component of the treatment plan and is conducted by a board-certified behavior analyst (BCBA) to identify the specific behavioral needs of the member.
+The clinical assessment may include validated measures such as the Vineland Adaptive Behavior Scales or other appropriate assessments that assist in identifying the child/youth’s current skill level, aid in development of the treatment plan, and support medical necessity for ABA services.

-(A) Description of the problematic behavior (topography, onset/offset, cycle, intensity, and severity);
+(A) An operational definition of the problematic behavior (topography, onset/offset, cycle, intensity, and severity);

 (B) History of the problematic behavior (long-term and recent);